aniketfuryrocks/FireJSX/README.md

 + Extensible and easy to build plugins, similar to react-hooks.

 + You are not bound by the CLI interface.
-FireJSX provides a easy to use node interface, allowing you to make extend your creativity and shape FireJSX according to your use-case
+FireJSX provides an easy to use node interface, allowing you to make extend your creativity and shape FireJSX according to your use-case

 ## Documentation